hermesthecat/prestij-sifreleme/projectBrief.md

-# Project: Vigenère Cipher PHP Application
+# Project: Vigenère Cipher Application

 ## Description

-This project involves creating a PHP application that uses the Vigenère cipher to encrypt text.
+This project involves creating a PHP web application that uses the Vigenère cipher to encrypt and decrypt text.
 The application will:

 1. Ask the user for a keyword.
-2. Encrypt the text using the Vigenère cipher with the provided keyword.
+2. Encrypt or decrypt the text using the Vigenère cipher with the provided keyword.
-3. Save the encrypted text to a `.txt` file.
+3. Save the result to a `.txt` file.

 ## Plan

-1.  **Outline the PHP Application Structure:** Define the basic structure of the PHP application, including the necessary functions and variables.
+1.  **Implement the Vigenère Cipher:** Create functions for both encryption and decryption.
-2.  **Create the Encryption Function:** Implement the Vigenère encryption function in PHP.
+2.  **Create the User Interface:** Design a user-friendly web interface with separate modes for encryption and decryption.
-3.  **Create the File Saving Function:** Implement the function to save the encrypted text to a `.txt` file.
+3.  **Implement AJAX Submission:** Use AJAX to submit the form and display the results without a page reload.
-4.  **Create the User Interface:** Create a simple user interface to get the keyword and the text to encrypt.
+4.  **Implement File Saving:** Save the encrypted or decrypted text to a file with a unique name.
-5.  **Integrate the Functions:** Integrate the encryption and file saving functions into the user interface.
+5.  **Update Memory Bank:** Keep track of design decisions, system patterns, and progress in the memory bank.

 ## PHP Application Structure